Recent Advances in Epidemic Modeling: Non-Markov Stochastic Models and their Scaling Limits: Non--Markov and integral equation models

 Let us now sketch the proof of Theorem~\ref{thm-FLLN-SIR}.

 \begin{proof} Define $\bar{Q}(ds,du)=Q(ds,du)-dsdu$ the compensated measure.
 We have

 where

 Since $0\le\bar{\Upsilon}^N(s)\le\lambda$, the first term on the right of \eqref{decompAN} is an increasing process which is Lipchitz continuous, with a Lipschitz constant bounded by $\lambda$.
-Hence that sequence is equi--continuous, hence is tight in $\bC$, hence also in $\bD$.
+Hence that sequence is equi--continuous, it is tight in $\bC$, and also in $\bD$.
 The second term is a martingale, which satisfies

 hence from Doob's maximal inequality, it converges to $0$ in mean square, locally uniformly in $t$.
 As a consequence, along a subsequence, $\bar{A}^N\Rightarrow\bar{A}$ in $\bD$, where for $0\le s<t$, $0\le \bar{A}(t)-\bar{A}(s)\le \lambda(t-s)$, and along the same subsequence, $S^N(\cdot)\Rightarrow \bar{S}(0)-\bar{A}(\cdot)$ in $\bD$.